 GPU Pods

-Pods are the core compute units in Yotta Labs’ GPU Cloud.
-They allow users to deploy, manage, and connect to isolated GPU workloads across heterogeneous hardware through the Yotta SaaS Console or the
+Pods are the core compute units on Yotta Platform.
+They allow users to deploy, manage, and connect to isolated GPU workloads across various hardware through the Console or the API interface.

 💻 Managing Pods via Console